Atticus29/pcc_biology_112/syllabus.md

 TODO insert re-grade policy here

 ### Students with Disabilities
  PCC is committed to supporting all students.
 If you plan to use academic accommodations for this course, you must meet with the instructor privately and in-person to discuss your needs.
 Accommodations are not retroactive; they can only after you meet with the instructor and the instructor receives the “Approved Academic Accommodations” letter.
 To request academic accommodations for a disability, please contact a disability services counselor on any PCC campus.
 Additional information may be located at [www.pcc.edu/resources/disability](www.pcc.edu/resources/disability).

  ---

 ### Title IX/Non-Discrimination statement
 Portland Community College is committed to creating and fostering a learning and working environment based on open communication and mutual respect. if you believe you have encountered sexual harassment, sexual misconduct, sexual assault, or discrimination based on race, color, religion, age, national origin, veteran status, sex, sexual orientation, gender identity, or disability please contact the Office of Equity and Inclusion at (971) 722-5840 or equity.inclusion@pcc.edu.

 ---
 ### Dropping/Withdrawing and Grade Options
 Pay attention to the college deadlines for withdrawing from the course or electing a P/NP or Audit option.
 You are responsible for learning what the options are, and exercising them within the designated time period.
 A "W" grade will be granted to the student who has followed established school procedures for properly withdrawing from the course within the specified time limits (consult your PCC Schedule of Classes).
+TODO spacing?
 You may change to Audit or Pass/No Pass up until the dates specified in the schedule of classes.

 ---
 ### Sanctuary College
 PCC is a sanctuary college.
 For more information, see [www.pcc.edu/resources/undocumented-students/](www.pcc.edu/resources/undocumented-students/).

 ---
 ### Academic Integrity